 BRP PROVIDES UPDATE ON DATA LEAK

 VALCOURT, QC, Aug.
-24, 2022 /CNW Telbec/ - BRP Inc. DOO DOOO reports that, as part of its ongoing investigation into the cyberattack, it found out today that additional employee information has been compromised, specifically certain credentials of employees using BRP computers for personal use.
+24, 2022 /PRNewswire/ - BRP Inc. DOO DOOO reports that, as part of its ongoing investigation into the cyberattack, it found out today that additional employee information has been compromised, specifically certain credentials of employees using BRP computers for personal use.

 As a precaution, and in order to further protect the information of its employees, BRP has asked them to change their personal passwords.
 Furthermore, as a precautionary measure, the Company will be offering credit monitoring services to all its employees.